lostintangent/gistpad/README.md

 [![Join space](https://vslscommunitieswebapp.azurewebsites.net/badge/gistpad)](http://vslscommunitieswebapp.azurewebsites.net/join_redirect/gistpad)

-GistPad is a Visual Studio Code extension that allows you to manage GitHub [Gists](https://gist.github.com/) and repositories entirely within the editor.
-You can open, create, delete, fork, star and clone gists and repositories, and then seamlessly begin editing files as if they were local.
-It's like your very own developer library for building and referencing code snippets, commonly-used config/scripts, programming-related notes/documentation, [wikis](#wikis) and [interactive samples](#playgrounds).
+GistPad is a Visual Studio Code extension that allows you to edit GitHub [Gists](https://gist.github.com/) and repositories remotely, and entirely within the editor.
+You can open, create, delete, fork, star and clone gists and repositories, and then seamlessly begin editing files **as if they were local**.
+It's like your very own developer library for building and referencing code snippets, commonly-used config/scripts, programming-related notes/documentation, [knowledge bases](#wikis) and [interactive samples](#playgrounds).

 <img src="https://user-images.githubusercontent.com/116461/69910156-96274b80-13fe-11ea-9be4-d801f4e9c377.gif" width="750px" />